 Me: How did the bullying make you feel violated?

-Ashley: One of my lowest moments in Middle School is when this boy who I had a crush on found out, his friends started laughing in the cafeteria and saying, “Oh gross, rotting Ashley, he would never date a girl like you.”
+Ashley: One of my lowest moments in Middle School is when this boy who I had a crush on found out, his friends started laughing in the cafeteria and saying, “Oh gross, Ronnie and Ashley, he would never date a girl like you.”
 I felt worthless and I was only 13.
 I went home and was crying in my bed, I felt like I had no value in this world.
 But the worst of the bullying came in High School.

 Me: Why in the world did you stay with this guy when he was treating you so poorly and why would you invite him to your home and in your space?

 Ashley: He always seemed to know the right words and pick the right timing to come over.
 He would say “Just real quick, 5 minutes.”
 He would force me to do something around the corner in the shadow of my house like give him a blow job because my father would reprimand me if he saw my boyfriend outside.
 I was always trying to talk him down and he was always smooth yet forceful in his persuasion.
 I did what it took to keep him quiet so my parents didn’t find out.
 He would force my head down on him and position my hands in a direction I didn’t care to go in.
 Fear caused me to proceed.
 I loved him one minute but he was hurting me the next.
-I always hoped he would see that was hurting me and that he would change.
+I always hoped he would see that he was hurting me and that he would change.
 I justified his behavior.

 Me: Would you say the bullying in Middle School shaped the shame cycle and caused longing for you to be loved and belonged?